 - Specialist mental health and risk assessment.

-Teams in these wards work closely with the Crisis Resolution and Home Treatment Teams (CRHT ) and the Community Mental Health Teams (CMHT%
+Teams in these wards work closely with our Crisis Resolution and Home Treatment Teams (CRHT ) and the Community Mental Health Teams (CMHTs).

 Patients may also be referred through the locality mental health teams or internally from another health professional.

 All inpatients have a thorough assessment of their care needs and risk.